 It is based upon the best information available at the time of publication.
 It is designed to provide information and assist decision making.
 It is not intended to define a standard of care and should not be construed as one.
 Neither should it be interpreted as prescribing an exclusive course of management.
 It was developed by experts in this field.
 Variations in practice will inevitably and appropriately occur when clinicians take into account the needs of individual patients, available resources, and limitations unique to an institution or type of practice.
 Every healthcare professional making use of this guideline is responsible for evaluating the appropriateness of applying it in the setting of any particular clinical situation.
 The Practice Management Guide is not intended to represent TRICARE policy.
 Further, inclusion of recommendations for specific testing and/or therapeutic interventions within this guide does not guarantee coverage of civilian sector care.
 Additional information on current TRICARE benefits may be found at www.tricare.mil or by contacting your regional TRICARE Managed Care Support Contractor.
+No federal endorsement is intended with respect to any references to non-federal documents, links, or other materials.

-Leads: Lt Col Renée I. Matos and COL Kevin K. Chung 7-30-2020
+Leads: Lt Col Renée I. Matos and COL Kevin K. Chung 10-16-2020

-DoD COVID-19 Practice Management Guide v5.0 Summary of Changes
+DoD COVID-19 Practice Management Guide v6.0 Summary of Changes